sjkp/Microsoft-teams-docs/teams/feedback.md

 ﻿
 # Submit your questions, bugs, feature requests, and contributions

-**TODO reviewers:** Many of the feeedback channels listed in this topic are still Skype-specific links> so I need to know whether to keep them as is or what the updated, MS Teams-specific links would be.
-Thanks.

 The Microsoft Team product team responds to the developer community across several channels.
 Please tell us about your:

 - **Technical questions:** We listen and respond on [stackoverflow](http://stackoverflow.com/questions/tagged/skypedeveloper).
 Tag your question with "skypedeveloper" so that our team and the Skype for Business developer community can respond with helpful answers.